alexceptionthrown/imoova-bot/README.md

 # imoova-bot
-Telegram Bot hosted on AWS which sends new Imoova posts to Telgram channel
+Telegram Bot hosted on AWS which sends new [Imoova](https://www.imoova.com/en) posts to a Telegram channel

 ## AWS install Steps
 Reproduce these steps to install the bot on AWS